metabrainz/musicbrainz-data-service/README.md

 `uuid-ossp` extensions, on Ubuntu 12.04 and 12.10 these extensions are in the postgresql-contrib-9.1 package.

-Before you can build `musicbrainz-data-service`, you will need to install `musicbrainz-data`.
-To do so, run the following commands from inside your `musicbrainz-data-service` checkout:

-    cd musicbrainz-data
-    cabal install
-    cd ..
+Also, make sure you have installed `musicbrainz-data`, as mentioned above.

-Once you have those requirements, you can now run:
+Once you have met those requirements, you can now run:

     cabal install